FionanMcC/PythonProj/README.md

 // test.py //
 This is a test file that sets a literal value to the variables WINDOW_W and WINDOW_H.
 Then creates a class "CountyMapApp" that loads the county shapes, generates a fixed name for you file, provides some example population data for some counties. "project" Converts the latatude and longitude's into pixel coordinates. "draw_map" draws each polygon for each county. "on_mouse_move" Highlights each county and shows tooltip when highlighted.

+// UI.py //
+In this file is the user interface.
+It first creates the main application window lable widget and an entry widget that users can enter there name.
+Then there is a feature added for if there is no characters added there will be an error prompting the user to enter there name.
+When the user inputs there name they will be given a greeting "Hello <name entered by user!>".
+Then creates a widget button for greeting and for exit, which then starts the Tkinter event loop.